-Every day, instead of repairing their broken phones, consumers discard hundreds and thousands of smartphones and replace them with newer ones because repairs are expensive and difficult.
-During the pandemic, as the hospital rooms began to fill, ventilators began to break, and the hospitals were not able to fix them.
-This electronic waste then finds itself in landfills and into the ocean.
-While the use of technology has made much advancement to machines, it has left them more controllable by the manufacturer, which has led to the rise of ‘Right to Repair’ – a movement dedicated to giving consumers the right to repair their own devices, rather than buying newer ones.
+Instead of repairing their broken phones, consumers often discard their smartphones and replace them with newer ones because repairs are expensive and difficult.
+During the Covid19 pandemic, as the hospital rooms began to fill and ventilators began to break, hospitals were not able to fix them.
+This is just another example of electronic waste ending up in landfills.
+While the use of technology has made much advancement to machines, it has also left them more controllable by the manufacturer, leading to the rise of the ‘Right to Repair’ – a movement dedicated to giving consumers the right to repair their own devices, rather than buying newer ones.

 The increase in consumption of electronics, and consequently the frequency with which the waste is produced, has major ecological effects.
 Firstly, it has significantly increased the unsustainable process of mining that’s required for the materials needed to produce technological products and while a phone’s glass screen display is no longer laced with mercury and arsenic, most smartphones now run on lithium in batteries from which the metals are mined from salt flats in Argentina and Chile using large amounts of energy and water.
 Secondly, discarded devices produce large quantities of electronic waste, otherwise known as e-waste.
 The use of semiconductors and the entrance of new players from Brazil, China, and India has made the manufacturing of electronic portable devices relatively inexpensive while the inconvenience, difficulty, or high costs of repairs have made new purchases more appealing.
 If not disposed of properly, toxins from e-waste enter the soil and water, raising concerns about water pollution, soil pollution, and more.